praj0080/CST8918_FinalProject/README.md

 ## 📌 Overview

-This is a capstone project illustrating Infrastructure as Code (IaC) concepts acquired in the term.
-We worked on the **Remix Weather Application** that we completed in week 3 and we applied Terraform to manage Azure resources, to create Azure Kubernetes Service (AKS) clusters and a managed Redis DB.
-The Terraform workflows, application builds and deployments happen automatically using GitHub Actions.
+It is a culminating project that demonstrates some of the concepts learned on Infrastructure as Code (IaC) during the term.
+We developed the Remix Weather Application which we had already done in week 3 and we used Terraform to work with Azure resources to create an Azure Kubernetes Service (AKS) clusters and managed Redis DB.
+The Terraform runs, application builds and deployments are done automatically via GitHub Actions.

-Configuration is managed in **Azure Blob Storage backend** and broken up into **modules** for it to be maintainable.
-This emulates a real real-life situation with several team members and different environments (dev, test, prod).
+The configuration has been handled in **Azure Blob Storage backend** and is divided into **modules** so that it would be possible to maintain it.
+This is a simulation of a real life scenario in which multiple members would be on a team in various environments (dev, test, prod).

 ---